Kevin Spacey, Eva Longoria find starring roles online

 But they all sense an opening as consumers increasingly chafe at their mounting cable and satellite TV bills.
 A small, but increasing, number are starting to “cut the cord,” or drop their service, say analysts.

-“We may be sowing the seeds of our own destruction,” Charlie Ergen, chairman of satellite operator Dish Network Corp, said at the AllThingsD “Dive into Media” conference on February 12.
-“A lot of people can live with Netflix and be perfectly happy.”
+“We may be sowing the seeds of our own destruction,” Charlie Ergen, chairman of satellite operator Dish Network Corp , said at the AllThingsD “Dive into Media” conference on Feb.
+12. “A lot of people can live with Netflix and be perfectly happy.”

 Netflix has won fans in Hollywood by giving writers and directors a “high level of autonomy as well as an increasingly global distribution platform,” Morgan Stanley analyst Scott Devitt said in a note to clients.